STEALTH TECHNOLOGY APPLIES TO KITCHENS TOO!

 Don’t expect to see these kitchens popping up all over, it is going to take quite a while until designers and homeowners recognize this for what it can do for them.
 We have been desensitized to this option, simply because we are so accustomed to seeing normal exposed kitchens.
 But just compare the example above to a typical kitchen with all its exposed countertop mess and appliances that are ALWAYS in full view.
 This Stealth Mini-kitchen, instead of being built into a wall, looks like a piece of fine furniture!

 And here is a one room studio in Washington, DC that features a stealth mini-kitchen with a contemporary minimalist look due to its flush natural maple door and drawer fronts.

-Here is an article in Wood and Wood Products Magazine that featured Stealth Kitchens in the most Innovative Product category! (article is on pages 53 and 54)
+Here is an article in Wood and Wood Products Magazine that featured Stealth Kitchens in the most Innovative Product catagory! (article is on pages 53 and 54)